Edo Castle 江戸城

 While Edo Castle's main building sadly burned down in 1873, it is still possible to get a sense of the sheer size of this fortress from the moats, thick walls, bridges and defenses that remain.
 One of the oldest remaining buildings is the Fujimi-yagura watchtower, which was built in 1659 to protect the southern side of the grounds.

-Although the palace complex still seems vast, it was once even larger.
+Although the palace complex seems vast today, it was once even larger.
 In fact, Tokyo Station and the Marunouchi area were once part of the castle grounds.

 At the height of the Tokugawa shogunate's military power, the inner compound alone was eight kilometers in diameter, with the outer compound extending to around 16 kilometers.
 Even the manmade island of Odaiba , now a popular shopping area, was once part of the castle's defense system.